 How much are bursaries for?

-Our bursary fund is limited, so we need to consider each application carefully.
-Most bursaries are for a maximum of 50% of the course fee, but this is not an absolute limit, and we are happy to consider requests for a higher amount in appropriate cases.
+Bursaries are not for a fixed amount: instead, you can apply for a bursary equal to a percentage of the course fee, which you specify on the application form based on your own personal circumstances.
+Our bursary fund is not unlimited, so we do need to consider each application carefully, and most bursaries are for a maximum of 50% of the course fee.
+However, this is not an absolute limit, and we are happy to consider requests for a higher amount.

-Yes.
-If you are applying for more than one place on a particular Yorchestra course, you can apply for more than one bursary, up to a maximum of three children from a single family address.
+If you are applying for more than one place on a particular Yorchestra course, you can apply for more than one bursary.
+(The usual maximum would be three children from a single family.)

 You can also apply for bursary funding for subsequent courses after having been granted bursary funding in the past.